-Restrictions:
+Schedule:

-- Students enrolled in home-school enrichment programs are never eligible for more than part-time funding. - Home-school enrichment programs run by third-party contractors have additional documentation requirements (see below). - Pursuant to 1 CCR 301-39, rule 2.05, only secondary students (grades 6-12) and homebound K-5 students are eligible to include alternative instruction courses in the determination of funding level. - To qualify for funding, alternative instruction courses must be credit-bearing. - Home-school enrichment programs serving students in grades K-5 need to ensure that students are receiving at least 90 semester hours of direct instruction in order to qualify for funding. - Home-school enrichment programs may offer Concurrent Enrollment courses to home-school students.
-However, these students are still limited to a maximum of part-time funding, even when they are enrolled for 12 or more CE credit hours. - Home-school students in their 5th year and beyond who are enrolled in Concurrent Enrollment courses are subject to the same course restrictions as other students in their 5th year of high school and beyond. - Home-school enrichment programs may include home-school students who are participating in the Innovative Learning Opportunities Pilot Program (ILOP); however, these students are still limited to a maximum of part-time funding.
+- If a home-school student is receiving some regular education services provided by the district, the home-school student may be eligible for a maximum of part-time funding.
+Further, part-time funding will be determined based on the type of courses or services the student is receiving: - Home-school students who are enrolled in Concurrent Enrollment courses are limited to a maximum of part-time funding, even when they are enrolled for 12 or more CE credit hours. - Home-school students in their 5th year and beyond who are enrolled in Concurrent Enrollment courses are subject to the same course restrictions as other students in their 5th year of high school and beyond. - Home-school students who are participating in the Innovative Learning Opportunities Pilot Program (ILOP) are limited to a maximum of part-time funding.